Are you ready for an awesome outdoor adventure?

 In full it is approximately 4 miles.
 If walking the loop anti-clockwise then start at the Rhubodach – Colintraive ferry crossing and head north through the gate, across the field and take the stile into the woodland.

-You’ll find a whole variety of wild flowers, ferns, mosses, lichens, fungi and animals depending on the time of year that you visit.
-The path takes you through the oak woodland which is a Site of Special Scientific Interest, until you drop down over a small wall and though the line of spruce.
+You’ll find a whole variety of wildflowers, ferns, mosses, lichens, fungi and animals depending on the time of year that you visit.
+The path takes you through the oak woodland which is a Site of Special Scientific Interest, until you drop down over a small wall and through the line of spruce.

 Bute Forest is split into two main areas connected by the West Island Way: Moss Wood, an area of native broadleaf woodland where we host the majority of our community events and Balnakailly Wood an ancient woodland including an area of protected special scientific interest.